Ji-Peng/Saber_RV32/README.md

 [Segger JLink-GDBServer](https://wiki.segger.com/J-Link_GDB_Server)

-## 实验结果
+## Result

-### -O3选项
+### -O3 Option

-stack size = 0x2600（设为0x2700会导致堆空间无法使用）

-运行kem.c测试，发现keypair可跑通，enc可跑通，dec栈溢出
+When the stack size = 0x2700, malloc will fail.
+When the stack size = 0x2500, keypair and encapsulation can not run because of stack overflow.

-stack size = 0x2600运行test_kex.c发现输出不完整，基本判定是堆空间不够用了，所以只能调整下栈空间
+Stack size = 0x2560 is OK.

-调整为0x2500后发现，堆空间又不足了

-输出不完整并非是堆空间不足，而是nano lib没有实现printf("%llu")，所以需要将llu转换为string进行输出

-调整为0x2560后，并且将llu转换为string，成功得到输出：

-#### 性能结果
+#### Performance Result

 kp cpu cycles: 40115695
 enc cpu cycles: 39824461
 dec stack overflow
-但是多次运行发现，每次运行的时间都不同，也就是说是非constant-time的啊？
+But the results are not constant-time.

-#### 空间结果
+#### Code Size Result

 with AES and SHA: